mehedi9021/Test_Automation_Project_with_Selenium_Python/Daraz_TestAutomation/README.md

 - pytest-xdist: Run Tests Parallel
 - openpyxl: MS Excel Support

+## The Steps executed in these Automation are:

+# TestCase 01: test_001_homePageTitle
+- Open Chrome browser
+- Go to Daraz Homepage URL
+- Maximize the browser window
+- Get the page title
+- Verify the title and take a screenshot if failed
+- Close the window

+# TestCase 02: test_002_login
+- Open Chrome browser
+- Go to Daraz Homepage URL
+- Maximize the browser window
+- Click to SIGNUP / LOGIN
+- Provide user phone no. and password
+- Click to login button
+- Verify the login with home page title and take a screenshot if failed
+- Close the window

 ## Run the Script:

 - Right click on run.bat file